-But before diving into the measurements a short tour of both experimental setups.
 The first setup was used during the calibration phase, while the second setup was used for creating the regulation model.

 3.1.1.
-Part 1
+Calibration Setup

-To calibrate a Powerlt a setup is required, that can sweep the input voltage, as well as draw different current from the Powerlt (see figure 3.1).
+To now calibrate a Powerlt a setup is required that can sweep the input voltage, as well as draw different currents from the Powerlt (see figure 3.1).
 For that a setup with a bench power supply an electronic load and an external voltmeter are used.
 Additionally a STM32-Discovery board and a RaspberryPi microcomputer were connected to flash new firmware onto the Powerlt.